PrincetonUniversity/SCAF/README.md

 LLVM 9.0.1

 ### Build SCAF
-To build, run from the repository root directory: `make`
+To build and install SCAF, run from the repository root directory: `make`

 Run `make clean` from the root directory to clean the repository.

+Run `make uninstall` from the root directory to uninstall SCAF.

 ### Configuration
 SCAF is customizable and can be used as a conservative memory analysis if the speculation modules are disabled.